-Financial information and requirements are specific to each program and are outlined in each of the three graduate disciplines: Clinical Mental Health Counseling, Education, and Philanthropy and Development.
+Financial information and requirements are specific to each program and may be discussed further in each of the graduate disciplines: Clinical Mental Health Counseling, Education, and Philanthropy and Development, Strength and Conditioning, MS and Strength and Conditioning, MA.

 All charges for the semester are due and payable at the beginning of the term, and each candidate is expected to make satisfactory arrangements at that time.
 Candidates who pre-register and pay in advance of the deadline each semester are not required to attend final registration.
 Invoices not paid by the due date will be assessed a Late Payment Fee as enumerated below.
 The College offers a deferred payment option that allows candidates to make monthly payments to cover educational costs.
 Interest will be assessed to candidates utilizing this option.